-- Its relationship with other programmes and modules in the area.
+- Its relationship with other programmes and modules (direct or indirect) in this area.

-- Resources required (e.g. staff time including teaching input from other areas, library books, ICT, equipment and consumables).
+- Resources required (e.g. staff time including teaching input from other areas, library resources, Canvas and ICT, equipment and consumables).

 - Projected student demand and the nature of the students - will they be genuinely new students, or will it simply mean a redistribution of existing students within the constraints imposed by the MASN cap on student numbers?

-- Does the programme respond to the needs of society as prioritised in Vision 2020?
+- Does the programme respond to the needs of society as prioritised in Strategy 2030?

-- Student visa arrangements - The initial consideration by the School and Faculty for new programme development requires that the programme team have consulted with International Student Support (ISS) and that they have confirmed whether or not it is possible for international students requiring a visa to undertake this course.
-The programme checklist should be completed as part of the programme team's discussion with ISS.
+- Student visa arrangements - The initial consideration by the School and Faculty for new programme development requires that the programme team have consulted with Immigration Support Service (ISS) and that they have confirmed whether or not it is possible for international students requiring a visa to undertake this course.
+The student visa checklist should be completed as part of the programme team's discussion with ISS.
 For detailed guidance for student visa requirements on work placements, please contact ISS at firstname.lastname@example.org.

 The Approval to Proceed process replaces “Approval in Principle” for New Programmes.
 Schools can no longer advertise a new programme “subject to final approval”.
-Only when a new programme has been fully approved by the Courses and Regulations Group can it be marketed and published in the prospectuses, CourseFinder and the Direct Admissions Portal.
+Only when a new programme has been fully approved by the Education Committee (Quality and Standards) can it be marketed and published in the prospectuses, CourseFinder and the Direct Admissions Portal.

 Documentation that is required by the Faculty will include:

-- The Approval to Proceed Form which will comprise of a brief rationale for the new programme, and a clear explanation of how the new programme meets Vision 2020.
+- The Approval to Proceed which will comprise of a brief rationale for the new programme, and a clear explanation of how the new programme meets Vision 2030.

 - A Business Plan, developed in collaboration with the Faculty Finance Business Partner.

-- Marketing intelligence, developed in collaboration with the Faculty Business Development Officer.
+- Marketing intelligence, commissioned in collaboration with the Faculty Business Development Officer.

-When Approval to Proceed is granted by the Faculty, the Faculty should inform the relevant School and departments of approval to proceed and arrange for the documentation to be forwarded to Academic Affairs.
-It is only when Approval to Proceed has been granted by the Faculty that the School move to the Programme Evaluation Meeting stage.
+When Approval to Proceed is endorsed by the Faculty, the Faculty should inform the relevant School and departments of approval to proceed and arrange for the documentation to be forwarded to Academic Affairs.
+It is only when Approval to Proceed has been granted by the Faculty that the School moves to the Programme Evaluation Meeting stage.

 The purpose of the programme evaluation stage is to ensure that programme approval decisions are informed by full consideration of subject benchmark statements, academic standards and the quality of the learning opportunities.
-Accordingly, the Head of School will convene a Programme Evaluation Meeting (PEM) to scrutinise the course content, regulations, assessment methods, learning outcomes, programme specification and consistency with both the Framework for Higher Education Qualifications and relevant sections of the UK Quality Code for Higher Education (e.g. Part A: Setting and Maintaining Academic Standards: and Part B: Assuring and Enhancing Academic Quality: Chapter B1: Programme Design and Approval: Chapter B6 Assessment of Students and the Recognition of Prior Learning and Chapter B8 Programme Monitoring and Review).
-Consideration must also be given to B3: Learning and Teaching in particular ‘Equality of opportunity involves enabling access for people who have differing individual requirements as well as eliminating arbitrary and unnecessary barriers to learning.’
+Accordingly, the Head of School will convene a Programme Evaluation Meeting (PEM) to scrutinise the draft course content, regulations, assessment methods, learning outcomes, programme specification and consistency with both the Framework for Higher Education Qualifications and relevant sections of the UK Quality Code for Higher Education including the Advice and Guidance themes.
+Expectations include:

 The programme evaluation panel will comprise:

-- An adviser from outside the University, nominated by the School.
-(Please note that External Examiners can be consulted for their advice on the new programme but may not sit on the panel.
-If you are bringing someone from outside the UK/EU please contact Human Resources for advice on immigration compliance issues).
+- An external adviser from outside the University, nominated by the School.
+(Please note that School External Examiners can be consulted for their advice on the new programme but may not sit on the panel.
+If the School is bringing someone from outside the UK/Ireland please contact People and Culture for advice on immigration compliance issues).

 - A member of academic staff from the School who is not involved in the design and delivery of the programme.

-- A student representative from the School Student Consultative Committee (SSCC).
+- A student representative from the Student Voice Committee.

 The inclusion of an external adviser (business/academic) is required in order to provide specialist information and guidance on current developments in the workplace and/or in the discipline(s).
 The external adviser will attend the PEM.
 Schools may also consider contributions from appropriate professional or statutory bodies, or other programme partners.
 In exceptional circumstances, the Director of Academic and Student Affairs may give permission for an external adviser to submit written comments if he or she is unable to attend the PEM.
 The PEM will be supported by an administrator from the School/Faculty.
-Advice and guidance will be available from the Secretary of the CRG (contact email@example.com).
+Advice and guidance and review of draft documentation is available from the Academic Affairs at firstname.lastname@example.org.

 Issues to Be Considered

-- Student support arrangements: e.g. inclusiveness, international student visa requirements.
+- the programme is compliant with international student visa requirements.